filiperino/agrtoolset/README.md

 1. Go to releases tab, and download the latest version.

-2. In Blender 2.8x go to Edit > Preferences > Add-ons > Install..., and choose the export.py file.
+2. In Blender 2.8x go to Edit > Preferences > Add-ons > Install..., and choose the .zip file.

 3. Done